Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 ## Background

-We’ll begin with a high-level summary of quantization.
-If you’d like more reading on this topic, we’ve listed some nice blogs/papers in the [[#References]] section [1-4].
+We’ll begin with a quick summary of quantization.
+For further reading on this subject, we’ve listed some nice blogs/papers in our [[#References]] section [1-4].

 ### The Quantization Equation
-In principle, we can use any function to map between floating point (FP) and integer (INT) values.
-But it’s simplest (and quickest on hardware) to use a linear operation [4]:
+In principle, we can use any function to map between FP and INT values.
+But a linear function is simplest and quickest on the hardware [4]:

 $$Q(r)=\textrm{Int}(r/S)-Z$$

-where $Q, r$ are the quantized output and floating point input respectively. $S, Z$ are a scale factor and bias.
-To further minimize inference cost we can set $Z=0$ (we do this for our GPU implementation).
+Here, $Q, r$ are the INT output and FP input, while $S, Z$ are a scale factor and bias.
+To minimize inference cost, we can set $Z=0$ (we do this for our GPU implementation).

 The corresponding dequantization equation is even simpler:

-$$\tilde{r}=S(Q(r)+Z$$
+$$\tilde{r}=S Q(r)$$

-Some terminology: Formula (1) describes **uniform quantization** (since the quantized values are uniformly distribute over the input space).

-To calculate $S$ we select a **clipping range** $[\alpha, \beta]$ and then do:
+This method is called **uniform quantization** since the quantized values are uniformly distributed over the input space.
+To calculate $S$ we select a **clipping range** $[\alpha, \beta]$ and then use:

 $$S=\frac{\beta-\alpha}{2^b-1}$$

-where $b$ is the number of bits in our quantization scheme.
-An extra constraint we choose to enforce is $\alpha=-beta$, which is called **symmetric quantization**.
-Its benefit is that this is equivalent to setting $Z=0$, which simplifies the (de)quantization function.
+Here, $b$ is the number of bits in our quantization scheme.
+We choose to enforce $\alpha=-\beta$, which is known as **symmetric quantization**.
+This simplifies the (de)quantization function by setting $Z=0$.

 ### Dynamic vs Static Quantization
 A key question is how to determine the clipping range.
-Too small, and we’ll excessively “truncate” activations & weights.
+Too small, and we’ll excessively “truncate” activations and weights.
 Too big, and we’ll lose precision.

-Whilst model parameters can always be quantized offline, its activations can be quantized **dynamically** (the clipping range is calculated for each activation, during a forward pass) or **statically** (also offline).
-To do static quantization, we run some forward passes and measure the distribution of each activation in the network in order to calculate the clipping range.
+While model parameters can always be quantized offline, its activations can be quantized **dynamically** (with the clipping range calculated for each activation during a forward pass) or **statically** (also offline).
+Static quantization involves running some forward passes, measuring the distribution of each activation in the network, and calculating the clipping range.
 This process is called **calibration**.
-For more details, see the next section.
+For more information, see the next section.

-Dynamic quantization is generally more accurate but incurs a computational overhead when calibrating the scalar online.
-Therefore, **we** **only consider static quantization on GPU** as the scalar reduction is expensive relative to the INT8 matmul, and so can severely limit any performance gains.
+Dynamic quantization tends to be more accurate but requires additional computational overhead for online scalar calibration.
+As a result, **we only consider static quantization on GPU** because scalar reduction, relative to an INT8 matmul, can be costly and limit performance gains.

 ### Quantization Granularity
-A final distinction to be made is how we share quantization parameters between elements of our parameters and activations.
-For the rest of this blog, we will use the following diagram to describe a matmul:
+A final distinction to be made is how we quantization parameters are shared between elements of our parameters and activations.
+Throughout this blog, we'll use the following diagram to illustrate a matmul:

 ![](_attachments/Pasted%20image%2020230313162138.png)

-The simplest approach is to use the same scale factor for all elements of W (and likewise for X).
-This is **per-tensor** quantization.
+The simplest approach is to use the same scale factor for all elements of $W$ (and likewise for $X$).
+This is known as **per-tensor** quantization.

 It’s also feasible to share quantization parameters between some subgroups of each input matrix.
-A common choice is to assign a specific scale factor to each column of W. This is **per-channel (aka per-column) quantization**.
+A popular options is to assign a specific scale factor to each column of $W$, referred to as **per-channel (or per-column) quantization**.

 ## Important Concepts
-Having covered the basics of quantization, we’ll now look at the important concepts in their implementation.
+With the fundamentals of quantization covered, let's explore the important concepts in its implementation.

 ### Calibration

-As explained above, calibration is the process of obtaining activation quantization parameters.
-We pass a few batches of data through the model to measure the distribution over activations.
+Calibration, as mentioned above, involves obtaining activation quantization parameters by passing several batches of data through the model to measure activation distribution.

-There are multiple ways of obtaining a clipping range from these activations.
-These include:
+There are multiple methods to derive a clipping range from these activations, such as:

-* Taking a simple min/max
+* Using a simple min/max
 * Minimising KL Divergence between the input and quantized distributions
 * Minimising the Mean-Squared Error between input and quantized distributions

-We found that the final approach was most performant (although this may be different for different models).
+We found that the final approach was most performant (although this may vary for different models).

-We recommend TensorRT’s PyTorch Quantization Toolkit [5] for the calibration process.
+To perform the calibration process, we recommend using TensorRT’s PyTorch Quantization Toolkit [5].

 ### Mode 1